 - Working in the emergency room can definitely put some strain on your mental quickness.
 With so many things happening at once and so many different patients with different needs, you must have the confidence to make decisions very quickly without second-guessing yourself.
 This will come with experience, of course, but you should remember that you are educated and certified to do the job – so believe that you can do it!

-- Inevitably, you will make mistakes in the ER.
-Everyone does.
-As long as you are following protocol and using your best judgment to make ethical decisions with the information given to you, you are doing all you can.
-But occasionally, things will go awry, and you’ll need to be able to bounce back quickly.
-If something terrible happens, even outside of your control, the nature of the ER doesn’t really allow for taking an hour break to wallow in negativity.
+- Occasionally, things will go awry, and you’ll need to be able to bounce back quickly.
+If something terrible happens, even outside of your control, the nature of the ER doesn’t allow for breaks to decompress.
 Instead, you need to be able to bounce back quickly and continue helping people.

 Emergency Room Salary and Job Outlook

 The good news is that there will always be openings for qualified ER nurses.
 While it is possible that in the future, we will be able to cure a myriad of diseases and ensure general health for the wider population, accidents will always happen at work, at home, and while people are out and about.
 In turn, there will always be a need for the emergency room to be able to take in patients in need.
 If you’re worried about job security as an ER nurse, don’t be.